aristanetworks/purescript-backend-optimizer/README.md

 ```

 The `myAdd` function would likely already be inlined since it is so small, but
-to guarantee that it is always inlined after two argments are applied, you would
+to guarantee that it is always inlined after two arguments are applied, you would
 write the following directive:

 ```